 Predictor variable (Joint Action Success), moderator variables (Objective Competence and Subjective Competence), and controls (Individual Performance Success and Tournament performance measures) were introduced as fixed effects.
 Team was specified as a random effect, which allowed the slope and intercept of team click responses to vary by team.

-The model revealed a significant positive effect of Joint Action Success on Team Click, β=.69 (95%CI=0.46,0.89), SE=0.11, t(13.23)=6.20, p<.01, , .
+The model revealed a significant positive effect of Joint Action Success on Team Click (β=.69 (95%CI=0.46,0.89), SE=0.11, t(13.23)=6.20, p<.01, , ).
 All other fixed effects did not significantly predict team click, but the inclusion of these fixed effects in the model did significantly improve the overall model fit, as indicated by a comparison of AIC/BIC values between interactions of the model (see Table ?).
 Model residuals were normally distributed around zero (W=0.97,p=.03), and individual cases had low influence on the model (Cook’s Distances all < .25, see Appendix ?
 Figure ?).
-Results of this model support the prediction that athletes’ perceptions of joint-action success correlate positively with feelings of team click.
 The model-adjusted slope is included in scatterplot ?.

-Figure 2: Joint Action Success predicts Team Click.
-The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model
+Figure 2: Joint Action Success predicts Team Click (the blue slope represents the original line of best fit, the red slope has been adjusted according to the predictions of the linear model)

 Pre- to Post-Tournament change To further explore the hypothesised relationship between Joint Action Success and Team Click, pre- to post-Tournament change in perceptions of Joint Action Success and Team Click was analysed.
 Figure ? displays a scatterplot depicting a positive relationship between change in perceptions of Joint Action Success and change in feelings of team click between the pre- and post-Tournament surveys.

-Figure 3: Changes in Joint Action Success predicts changes in Team Click.
-The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model
+Figure 3: Changes in Joint Action Success predicts changes in Team Click (the blue slope represents the original line of best fit, the red slope has been adjusted according to the predictions of the linear model)

-Controlling for Tournament performance, measures and objective and subjective competence (fixed effects), and team-level variance (random effect), the model revealed a significant positive relationship between change in perceptions of joint-action success and change in feelings of team click, β=.52 (95%CI=.34,.71), SE=0.09, t(11.32)=5.55, p<.001, , (see Table ? for results of all iterations of the model).
+Controlling for Tournament performance, measures and objective and subjective competence (fixed effects), and team-level variance (random effect), there was a significant positive relationship between change in perceptions of joint-action success and change in feelings of team click, β=.52 (95%CI=.34,.71), SE=0.09, t(11.32)=5.55, p<.001, , (see Table ? for results of all iterations of the model).
 Model residuals were normally distributed around zero (W=0.98228,p=.22), and individual cases had low influence on the model (Cook’s Distances all < .20, see Appendix Figure ?).
-This model supported the prediction that more positive perceptions of Joint Action Success correlate with stronger feelings of team click, by showing that athletes who experienced a positive increase in perceptions of joint-action success also reported a positive increase in feelings of team click throughout the Tournament.
+These results indicate that athletes who experienced a positive increase in perceptions of joint-action success also reported a positive increase in feelings of team click throughout the Tournament.
 The model-adjusted slope is included in scatterplot ?.

 Figure 4: Change in Joint Action Success predicts change in Team Click.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.

-Prediction 1.a: Summary of results Results from the analysis of Prediction 1.a suggest that following the Tournament, more positive perceptions of technical components of team performance correlate with higher levels of self-reported team click.
-In addition, a positive increase in perceptions of Joint Action Success predicts a positive increase in feelings of Team Click between pre- and post-Tournament surveys, suggesting that athletes who perceived an increase in success of components of team performance also experienced an increase in feelings of team click.
+Prediction 1.a: Summary of results

+Results from both the post-Tournament analysis and change between pre- to post-Tournament analysis support the prediction.
+Following the Tournament, more positive perceptions of technical components of team performance correlated with higher levels of self-reported team click.
+In addition, a positive increase in perceptions of Joint Action Success predicted a positive increase in feelings of Team Click between pre- and post-Tournament surveys, suggesting that athletes who perceived an increase in success of components of team performance also experienced an increase in feelings of team click.

-5.1.2 Prediction 1.b: Team Performance Expectations predicts Team Click
+5.1.2 Prediction 1b: Team Performance Expectations predicts Team Click